Integration and Resource Estimation of Cryoelectronics for Superconducting Fault-Tolerant Quantum Computers: Introduction

 From a hardware perspective, experimental progress in quantum error correction has been particularly notable in the last few years.
 Since 2023, multiple platforms have reported logical qubits based on surface codes and quantum low-density parity-check (qLDPC) codes, together with an increasingly complete set of fault-tolerant primitives, including demonstrations of logical operations~\cite{Bluvstein2024}, code-distance scaling~\cite{GoogleQEC2025,He2025PRL}, and architectural primitives including magic-state distillation~\cite{Rodriguez2025MSD}, magic-state cultivation~\cite{Rosenfeld2025MSC}, lattice surgery~\cite{Besedin2025LatticeSurgeryRepCodes,Lacroix2025ColorCode,Bluvstein2026NeutralAtom} and logical-level error mitigation~\cite{Zhang2025NatCommMitigation}.
 These advances mark an important step beyond the noisy intermediate-scale quantum (NISQ) era~\cite{Preskill2018NISQ} and toward fault-tolerant quantum computers (FTQCs).

 Among the leading hardware platforms under active development, superconducting quantum circuits~\cite{Krantz2019,Blais2021RMP} stand out for their scaling prospects, nanosecond-scale gate times, and increasing alignment with semiconductor-style fabrication and packaging~\cite{Mohseni2024}.
 Reaching the $10^5$--$10^6$ physical-qubit practical FTQC regime~\cite{Beverland2022}, however, will require advances not only in qubit and gate fidelity, but also in the surrounding classical electronics and system integration.
-In today's laboratory setups, each physical qubit is typically connected to room-temperature, rack-based instrumentation through multiple coaxial lines, with attenuators and filters thermalized across the stages of a dilution refrigerator (Fig. 1)~\cite{IRDS2020}.
+In today's laboratory setups, each physical qubit is typically connected to room-temperature, rack-based instrumentation through multiple coaxial lines, with attenuators and filters thermalized across the stages of a dilution refrigerator [Fig. 1(a)]~\cite{IRDS2020}.
 As physical qubit counts grow, the wiring density, thermal load, power-consumption and assembly/test complexity scale unfavorably, and may become primary bottlenecks to further expansion~\cite{Mohseni2024}.

-Against this backdrop, cryogenic electronics (cryoelectronics)---the design and realization of electronic circuits and systems that operate at cryogenic temperatures---has attracted renewed attention (Fig.~\ref{fig:system_concept})~\cite{GonzalezZalba2021,Alam2023CryoMemory,Brennan2025Interfaces}.
+Against this backdrop, cryogenic electronics (cryoelectronics)---the design and realization of electronic circuits and systems that operate at cryogenic temperatures---has attracted renewed attention [Fig.~\ref{fig:system_concept}(b)]~\cite{GonzalezZalba2021,Alam2023CryoMemory,Brennan2025Interfaces}.
 Cryoelectronics has a long history in superconducting digital logic, including single flux quantum (SFQ) and adiabatic quantum-flux-parametron (AQFP) circuits~\cite{Yoshikawa2019SDE,Takeuchi2022AQFPReview}.
 However, the requirements posed by FTQCs---stringent constraints on power dissipation, noise, and interconnect density---are creating new research directions and technology challenges for cryoelectronics~\cite{IRDS2020,Brennan2025Interfaces}.

 In this review, we focus on integration challenges of cryoelectronics for scalable superconducting FTQCs.
 Our goal is to provide a systems-level perspective that connects large-scale superconducting processors with practical constraints of the classical control/readout stack, including wiring density, stage-wise cooling-power budgets, and technology-dependent partitioning across temperature stages.
 Where useful, we employ transparent first-order accounting to give intuition for how multiplexing assumptions and per-stage power budgets interact, rather than to prescribe a complete end-to-end system design.